How to Initiate A Project With SharePoint [+ Free Template]

 - Get the project approved, sponsored, and resources allocated

 - Decide the project management process

 - Create a collaborative project site.

-The first two steps are focused on people and process.
-During the third step, you’ll need to roll up your sleeves and work with some software, namely SharePoint.
+The first two steps are focused on getting the right people and process in place before starting work.
+During the third step, you’ll need to roll up your sleeves and work with SharePoint.